Dicey Decisions

 Topics Addressed

 In our first playtest, we found players struggled to understand the rules.
-To address this, we:
+To address this, I led the following UI/UX solutions:

 We also enhanced visual consistency and clarity by: